Engee documentation

 However, there are three key differences:

-2. Tuple types are covariant in their parameters: Tuple{Int} is a subtype of Tuple{Any}.
-Therefore, Tuple{Any} is considered an abstract type, and tuple types are concrete only if their parameters are concrete.
+2. Tuple types are covariant in their parameters: Tuple{Int} It is a subtype of Tuple{Any}.
+Therefore Tuple{Any} It is considered an abstract type, and tuple types are specific only if their parameters are specific.

 3. Tuples do not have field names; fields are accessed only by index.

 Tuple values are written in parentheses and commas.
-When constructing a tuple, the corresponding tuple type is generated on demand:
+When building a tuple, the corresponding tuple type is generated on demand.:

 In [ ]: